Assam government to hold road show in Mumbai to promote tourism and appeal to Bollywood - ExBulletin

 The Assam Ministry of Tourism will host a dynamic and unique road show in Mumbai on March 6, showcasing the state’s tremendous tourism opportunities and courting Bollywood.

-The event will be held at the Mumbais Grand Hyatt, Santa Cruz, attended by Assam Minister of Tourism, President, Vice President, Additional Chief Secretary to the Government of Assam and other department dignitaries state tourism.
+The event will be held at the Mumbais Grand Hyatt, Santa Cruz, in the presence of the Minister of Tourism of Assam, the President, the Vice President, the Additional Chief Secretary of the Government of Assam and other dignitaries from the department state tourism.

 The event will provide insight into Assam’s tourism opportunities by highlighting the state’s unique biodiversity and vibrant culture as well as its crystal clear waters, forests, mountains and rivers which provide the state with opportunities unlimited in the field of tourism.